BellaMrx/Basics_of_React/README.md

    - 12.1.
 Styling with the `style` attribute
    - 12.2.
 Use CSS classes in JSX
    - 12.3.
 CSS modules in React
+   - 12.4.
+CSS in JavaScript - Styled Components

 -------------------------------------------------------